| (Narrator is always a

 this is not your Olympics."
 And I just--I don't know, I just felt

 like, "Why couldn't I have released myself like that the night before?"
+N: In her four

 Olympic performances, Michelle Kwan had made exactly one mistake,